IRNAS/iframer-water-monitoring/README.md

 Sensors product page can be found on manufacturers [website][product_page].
 The source code was written to work on [B-L072Z-LRWAN1][lora_board], while using Arduino core.

-All manufacturers documentation can be found in `ponsel_docs` folder.
+All manufacturers documentation can be found in `aqualabo_docs` folder.
-Desktop application for measuring can be found in `ponsel_software` folder.
+Desktop application for measuring can be found in `aqualabo_software` folder.

 ## Prerequisites
 * B-L072Z-LRWAN1
 * Pira Smart RS485 Add-On board, documentation about it can be found in `rs485_addon_hardware` folder
 * CTZN sensor or OPTOD sensor
 * Arduino library for [Modbus protocol][arduino_library]
-* Ponsel 4200 Digital Module box, needed only for finding ModBus address and calibration.
+* Aqualabo 4200 Digital Module box, needed only for finding ModBus address and calibration.

 <p align="center">
   <img src="doc_images/prerequisites.jpg" alt="setup" width="500"><br><br>